ilg-physics-ucsb/physics6-manual/6AL/Rotation/Rotation.md

 c) What is the tension if the turntable is held fixed, with the mass hanging from the pulley?

-d) What would the tension be if the mass were in free fall (for example, the string broke near the turntable hub, and the mass is pulling it over the pulley)?
+d) What would the tension be if the mass were in free fall (for example, the string broke near the turntable hub)?
 :::

 When you release the mass, it accelerates toward the earth with acceleration, a.
 To find this acceleration, we measure the time it takes for the mass to fall to the floor from a known height, h.
 We then use the following equation to calculate a.
 (Because the mass starts from rest, we can ignore the v$\rm_{0y}$t term, which equals zero.):